pieroproietti/penguins-eggs/sourceforge/files/ISOS/plastilinux/README.md

 * user/password
 * ```live/evolution``
 * ```root/evolution```

-## Create your own image.

-It is possible to create and customize these images from the original distributions and using eggs and wardrobe.

-#### Arch chicks
-* install a minimum configuration of Arch Linux or `eggs-of-arch-rolling-naked`
-* install penguins-eggs using yay, if not already installed
-* `eggs wardrobe get`
-* `cd .wardrobe/costumes/chicks`
-* `sudo ./arch_colibri.sh`

-#### Debian bullseye chicks
-* install a minimum configuration of Debian bullseye or `eggs-of-debian-bullseye-naked`
-* download and install eggs, if not already installed
-* `eggs wardrobe get`
-* `sudo eggs wardrobe wear chicks`

-#### Ubuntu jammy chicks.
-* install minimum configuration of xubuntu 22.04 or `eggs-of-ubuntu-jammy-naked`
-* download and install eggs
-* `eggs wardrobe get`
-* `cd .wardrobe/costumes/chicks`
-* `sudo ./ubuntu-jammy_colibri.sh`

-### NOTE
-I'm refactoring wardrobe, including the main originals distros: Arch, Debian/Devuan and Ubuntu.

-At the moment I'm using YAML configurations files for Debian/Devuan and simple Bash files for Arch and Ubuntu, this in future will change try to uniform all the distros.

-I'm think to use for every costume/accessory:

-* `README.md`
-* `index.yaml`
-* `distro-version_costume.sh`

-And let to call them with: `sudo eggs wardrobe wear [costume]`, at the moment we are in transiction.

-# Other images plastilinux
-Trying to get the same remaster from 3 or 4 differents original distros: Arch Linux, Debian, Devuan and Ubuntu.

 ## **colibri**
 A light xfce4 for developers you can easily start to improve eggs by installing colibri.